Herbert Morris

-Herbert Roger Morris (July 16, 1915 – July 22, 2009) was an American rower, born in Seattle, an Olympic gold medallist at Berlin 1936.
+Herbert Roger Morris (July 16, 1915 – July 22, 2009) was an American rower who won Olympic gold at the 1936 Summer Olympics.

-Morris had rowed on Puget Sound as a boy and took up sweep-oar rowing at the University of Washington.
+Raised in the Fremont neighborhood of Seattle, Morris had rowed on Puget Sound as a boy and took up sweep-oar rowing at the University of Washington.
 He rowed in UW senior varsity eights which won US national Intercollegiate Rowing Association titles in 1936 and 1937.
 At the 1936 Summer Olympics, he won the gold medal rowing in the bow seat of the American boat in the men's eight competition.

 Morris was a mechanical engineering graduate.
 In his professional career he worked on large scale dredging projects in the Seattle area.
+He died on July 22, 2009, as the last remaining member of the crew.